KarnSweta/Challenges/Challenge2/readme.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 get_ec2_metadata.yaml - ansible playbook that gathers and returns ec2 metadata facts of any ec2 instance listed in inventory.
-Can also query the value of a key in the metadata response.
+Can also query the value of a key in the metadata response. <br>

-TEST RESULTS:
+TEST RESULTS: <br>

 PLAY [localhost] ********************************************************************************************************************************************